 A group of conservation, business, government, and tribal leaders in northern Idaho are working together through the Clearwater Basin Collaborative (CBC) to resolve longstanding land management conflicts.
-While there is good synergy between forest restoration proponents and the forest industry, the lack of detailed information about current ecological conditions has been problematic and defining forest restoration needs and/or identifying long-term ecological, economic, and social outcomes of different forest management strategies is challenging.
-The CBC Landscape Assessment will use LANDFIRE data to summarize current ecological forest conditions throughout the Basin, and across all ownerships and management allocations.
-The assessment findings will support the development of a shared vision for forest management activities, help define restoration/management needs, and provide ecological context for CBC conversations on forest management.
-Idaho: Fire Program Analysis
+The CBC Landscape Assessment used LANDFIRE data to summarize current ecological forest conditions throughout the Basin, and across all ownerships and management allocations.
+The assessment findings support the development of a shared vision for forest management activities, help define management needs, and provide ecological context for CBC conversations on forest management.
+Idaho: Forests Restoration Needs Assessment